criblio/elastic-cribl-monitoring/README.md

 ## Importing Saved Objects

-Dashboards as well as Rules can be imported by uploading the `ECM_saved_objects.ndjson` file to Kibana.
+Dashboards as well as Rules can be imported by uploading [the `ecm_saved_objects.ndjson` file](https://github.com/criblio/elastic-cribl-monitoring/blob/main/ecm_saved_objects.ndjson) to Kibana.

 They can be imported through the [Managed Saved Objects Interface](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html#_import).